awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_2_Cost_and_Usage_Governance/3_EC2_restrict_family.md

 weight: 3
 ---

 AWS offers different instance families within EC2.
 Depending on your workload requirements - different types will be most cost effective.
 For non-specific environments such as testing or development, you can restrict the instance families in those accounts to the most cost effective generic types.
-It is also an effective way to increase RI utilization, by ensuring these accounts will consume any available Reserved Instances.
+It is also an effective way to increase Savings Plan or Reserved Instance utilization, by ensuring these accounts will consume any available commitment discounts.

 We will create a policy that allows operations on specific instance families only.
 This will not only restrict launching an instance, but all other activities.
 NOTE: it is best practice to provide only the minimum access required, the policy used here is for brevity and simplicity, and should only be implemented as a demonstration before being removed.